The Community Amateur Sports Club (CASC) scheme provides a number of charity-type tax reliefs to support local sports clubs.

 If your club already has CASC status, or you are interested in becoming a Community Amateur Sports Club, you'll need to make sure your club fits the requirements outlined by HMRC.
-To help you navigate this complex topic, we have developed CASC Guidance, which is split into three, interactive, digestible sections.
-To access this, click the button at the bottom of the page.
-You will first need to register and log-in to Club Matters.
+To help you navigate this complex topic, HMRC have detailed guidance notes available to help guide you through the process.

 If you are considering joining the CASC scheme it is recommended that you:

-- Review the detailed guidance on the Club Matters website
+- Review the detailed guidance on the HMRC website

 - Discuss this within your club and get agreement to move forward